Sage-Bionetworks/synapse-web-monorepo/README.md

-### This project is code for a Synapse OAuth login portal.
+### This project is code for Sage Bionetworks user account portal.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).